 Further Reading

-- We have a comprehensive guide to all our favourite winter activities in Finland
+- Jess’s comprehensive guide to winter activities in Finland

-- If you’re looking for more destinations to visit in Finland, see our guides to visiting Porvoo, visiting Oulu and visiting Rauma
+- For more destinations in Finland: visiting Porvoo, visiting Oulu and visiting Rauma

-- Another of our favourite winter locations in Finland is Iso Syote.
-See our guide to visiting Iso Syote here.
+- Another of my favourite winter locations in Finland: the Iso Syote guide

-- It’s not all about winter – Finland is an awesome summer destination too!
-See our guide to visiting Finland in summer
+- Finland is also an excellent summer destination.
+See our visiting Finland in summer guide

-- Finally, if you’re looking for a guidebook, you might checkout the Lonely Planet guide to Finland or the Insight Guide to Finland
+- For a guidebook, the current Lonely Planet guide to Finland or the Insight Guide to Finland are both solid

 Jeff says